daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Configuration Details

-#### Daemon
+#### Server

-- `port`: Specifies the port number on which the Pebblo daemon listens for incoming connections.
+- `port`: Specifies the port number on which the Pebblo server listens for incoming connections.
-- `host`: Specifies the host address on which the Pebblo daemon to run.
+- `host`: Specifies the host address on which the Pebblo server to run.

-Note: By default `Pebblo Daemon` runs at `localhost:8000`.
+Note: By default `Pebblo Server` runs at `localhost:8000`.
 When we change values of `port` and/or `host` , the `Pebblo Safe DataLoader` env variable `PEBBLO_CLASSIFIER_URL` needs to set to the correct URL.

 ### Logging